cloudfoundry/php-buildpack/README.md

 ## More Information

-While the *30 Tecond Tutorial* shows how quick and easy it is to get started using the build pack, it skips over quite a bit of what you can do to adjust, configure and extend the build pack.
-The following docs and links provide a more indepth look at the build pack.
+While the *30 Second Tutorial* shows how quick and easy it is to get started using the build pack, it skips over quite a bit of what you can do to adjust, configure and extend the build pack.
+The following docs and links provide a more in-depth look at the build pack.

   - [Goals](#goals)
   - [Features](#features)